 When medically cleared, the athlete should follow a return-to-play protocol to allow the brain to re-adjust to exertion.
 An example of this is:

-- No activity; complete rest.
+- No activity; complete rest, unless advised differently by your health care provider.
 Once symptoms are gone, move to step 2.

 - Light exercise including walking or riding an exercise bike.
 No weight lifting.

 - Sport-specific exercise (skating in hockey, running in soccer); no equipment or helmet.

 - Non-contact training drills in full equipment; weight training can begin.